Sunmathi-A77/VisionDNA-AI-Package-Inspector/README.md

 Currently, product quality inspection is mainly performed manually, which is:

-Time-consuming
+✅Time-consuming

-Expensive
+✅Expensive

-Inconsistent
+✅Inconsistent

-Dependent on human expertise
+✅Dependent on human expertise

-Difficult to scale for large warehouses and manufacturing environments
+✅Difficult to scale for large warehouses and manufacturing environments

 Therefore, an automated AI-based inspection system is required to detect damaged or tampered packages accurately and efficiently using Computer Vision technology.